frctl/fractal.build/docs/guide/05-components/10-configuration.md

 title: Configuring Components
 ---

-Components and component [collections](/docs/collections.md) can have their own (optional) configuration files associated with them.
-[Component variants](/docs/components/variants.md) are configured within their parent component's configuration file.
+Components and component {{ link('@collections', 'collections') }} can have their own (optional) configuration files associated with them. {{ link('@variants', 'Component variants') }} are configured within their parent component's configuration file.

-If you haven't already, you should read the [configuration file documentation](/docs/configuration-files.md) to learn more about how configuration files need to be named and formatted.
+If you haven't already, you should read the {{ link('@configuration-files', 'configuration file documentation') }} to learn more about how configuration files need to be named and formatted.

 ## Component properties